 - Selection of the test cases is made from the existing functional and non-functional test cases.

-- The test cases in full regression test suite are revised, updated and removed on a continuous basis, to maintain the size, relevance, value and quality of the test suite.
+- The test cases in a full regression test suite are revised, updated and removed on a continuous basis, to maintain the size, relevance, value and quality of the test suite.

 - Though it is time-consuming, it is still a reliable way to be sure that the application is tested and certified.